Chen Sisi (singer)

 Chen Sisi (陈思思; born 28 December 1976) is a Chinese singer, philanthropist, and politician.
 Chen is a member of Chinese Communist Party and vice-president of the People's Liberation Army Second Artillery Corps Song and Dance Troupe.
 She holds the rank of Senior Colonel in the People's Liberation Army, was a member of 10th National People's Congress, and a Standing Committee member of the All-China Youth Federation.

 Chen is the first singer from mainland China to play a personal concert in Taiwan.

 Biography

 Chen was born in Changde, Hunan in 1976, with her ancestral home in Nanjing, Jiangsu.

-Chen's secondary education was held at Changde No.7 High School.
-Chen enrolled at Huaihua University in 1990, and at Hunan Normal University five years later in 1995, before she studied at People's Liberation Army Arts College and China Conservatory of Music.
+Chen graduated from the Hunan Provincial Changde City No. 7 Middle School.
+She studied at Huaihua College of Hunan in 1990 and graduated from the Music Department of Hunan Normal University in 1995.
+She entered the People's Liberation Army Academy of Art for master's studies in 1999, and successively studied under Chinese vocal music educators Professor Jin Tielin and Professor Li Shuangjiang.

 Chen joined the People's Liberation Army Second Artillery Corps Song and Dance Troupe in 1999; as of 2012, she was the vice-president of the People's Liberation Army Second Artillery Corps Song and Dance Troupe.

 In 2009, Chen played a personal concert in Taiwan.